 What To Claim And Who To Blame!

 ‘It's not like someone just left the tap on.’
 I explained.
-‘There is a real flood!’
+‘There's a real flood!’
 I thought I'd better not sound too cheerful in case she thought I'd arranged the entire deluge intentionally.
 Why do I always act guilty when I'm telling the truth?
-It was not I who opened the sluice gates!
+It wasn't me who opened the sluice gates!
 At least it was one thing my husband couldn't blame on me.

 ‘I'll arrange for the loss adjuster to come out on Sunday,’ said the lady at the call centre, reminding me of the 1000 GB pounds excess on my policy.
-Well, my claim will be a heck of a lot more than that, I muttered to myself while she put me on hold and I listened to some banal jingle which at very least was better than Handel's water music under the circumstances.
+Well, my claim will be a heck of a lot more than that, I muttered to myself while she put me on hold and I listened to some banal jingle which at very least was better than Handel's water music.

 ‘We need proof,’ she continued haughtily.